1. These are legally binding rules for Gwent and related products.

 10.2 Fan Content.
 Please refer to our Fan Content Guidelines for information on how you can make community-generated Gwent content and do related Gwent stuff like make fan art or websites or blogs, create videos/streams/Let’s Plays or run Gwent events/tournaments.

 If you share content in-game via Gwent (e.g. sending links), it’s your responsibility.

 See our fan content guidelines to learn how you can help make cool stuff using Gwent assets (like community sites or Let’s Plays).

 11.1 How to use Virtual Goods and Virtual Currency.
 Gwent allows you to purchase virtual, in-game digital items and content including but not limited to Gwent card packs, cosmetic and in-game enhancements, campaigns and other downloadable content (“Virtual Goods”).
-You may at our discretion be able to buy certain Virtual Goods with “real world” money, and/or ‘Ore’ (which you can earn by playing the game) and/or ‘Card Scraps; (which you can earn through the Gwent in-game crafting system and/or also by playing the game) ) or ‘Meteorite Powder’ (which you can purchase with “real world” money and/or earn by completing certain in-game activities) (we will refer to them together as “Virtual Currency”).
+You may at our discretion be able to buy certain Virtual Goods with “real world” money, or virtual currencies such as ‘Ore’ (which you can earn by playing the game) and/or ‘Card Scraps; (which you can earn through the Gwent in-game crafting system and/or also by playing the game) ) or ‘Meteorite Powder’ (which you can purchase with “real world” money and/or earn by completing certain in-game activities) (we will refer to them together as “Virtual Currency”).
 We are the sole provider and issuing authority regarding Virtual Goods and Virtual Currency and only Gwent users can use them.